How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 But after giving birth, I had to wake up every two hours to breastfeed, so it was really hard to take photos...

-By the time I realized it, he was one month old.
+Before I knew it, he was one month old.
 It was too late."

-The decisive factor that creates this difference is "knowledge and timing of preparation."
+The decisive factor behind this difference is the timing of information and preparation .

-All of the successful moms completed these actions during their pregnancy.
+All successful moms had lovingly prepared themselves during pregnancy.

 "He's already 5 weeks old...does that mean I have to give up on newborn photos?"